LeoYuhaoJin/Agi-Benchmark-Self-driven-relational-learning/README.md

-# Agi-Benchmark-Self-driven-relational-learning# Cognitive AGI Benchmark
+# ARISE Automatic-Relational-Inference-Structural-Evaluation

-A Kaggle Community Benchmark measuring structured reasoning and learnability in AI models, adapted from primate and computational neuroscience paradigms.
+A Cognitive-AGI Benchmark measuring structured reasoning and learnability in AI models (Gemini,Claude,GPT, Deepseek), inspired by cognitive and computational neuroscience

+Ran in Kaggle/local python notebook

 ## Tasks
 ### Transitive Inference (TI)
 Tests whether a model can infer the relative rank of two items never directly compared by chaining through items it has seen.
 Measures two classic signatures: